masonfmatthews/rails_assignments/assignments/wallet/README.md

 After completing this assignment, you should...

-* Understand how to create a basic Rails app (with no database tables)
+* Understand how to create a basic Rails app (with one database table)
 * Understand the MVC architecture
 * Understand GET and POST
 * Understand basic HTML forms